uds-se/fuzzingbook/README.md

 For Python, rule number one is to keep things *as simple as possible.*

 * Stick to simple functions and data types.
 We want our readers to focus on functionality, not Python.

 * Avoid Python-specific features.
 We want our readers to be able to translate our code into languages of their choice---say, C or Java code.
-* Avoid object orientation.
-OO in Python is special, so do not burden readers with it unless necessary.
-Using existing Python classes is fine, as long as you do not derive new classes from them.

 * Avoid defining data structures.
 Stick to lists, maps, tuples, as provided by Python.

+* The case for object orientation is open:

+  * In Favor: OO may allow us to create classes for common objects (Grammar, etc.) and to add new features deriving from them.
+(But then, we'd need such a design first.)

+  * Against: OO in Python is special, so explanations would burden readers.
+Also, the Jupyter Notebook format makes incremental definition of classes cumbersome (see the included `@extend_class` decorator)

-The exception to the above rules is if a specific Python feature saves so much code that even with its natural language rationale
+The exception to the above rules is if a specific Python feature saves so much code that even with its natural language rationale, it is shorter.

 #### Consistency